haskell-perf/graphs/README.md

 * Time: will produce a benchmark suite using `criterion`.
 * Space: will produce a benchmark suite using `weigh`.
-* Datasize: will produce a benchmark suite using `ghc-datasize`.
+* Datasize: will produce a benchmark suite using `ghc-datasize` (disabled by default).

 ### Libraries